The Pros and Cons of Kamala Harris As Biden’s VP

 After weeks of carefully stage-managed intrigue, Joe Biden named Kamala Harris as his running mate Tuesday.

 Most of the time, a candidate’s choice of running mate is a low-stakes event that gets evaluated solely on the basis of horse-race minutiae.
-(Can Sarah Palin shore up John McCain’s weakness with tea-party Republicans?
+(Can Sarah Palin shore up John McCain’s weakness with the conservative base?
 Can Tim Kaine deliver the “blandly inoffensive white men you won’t remember four years from now” vote for Hillary Clinton?)
 But this year’s Democratic standard-bearer would be 78 years old on Inauguration Day.
 And this country is all but certain to remain in crisis come January.
 Thus, in picking Harris, Biden didn’t just select a ticket supplement.
 He was quite likely anointing his would-be successor.

 So it’s worth taking stock of the California senator’s ostensible strengths and weaknesses in both political and substantive terms.
 Here are five reasons to think Harris will make for a solid sidekick and understudy and four reasons to fear that she won’t.